pi0neerpat/indexer-docker-compose/graph-node/basic/README.md

 # Route requests with Nginx

 Let's expose port `8000` on our domain using Nginx.
-If you are unfamiliar with using Nginx, I've added a basic outline in the [Nginx folder](../../nginx).

 ```bash
 sudo nano /etc/nginx/sites-enabled/indexer.conf